Pair Device

 # Debian / Ubuntu (including Proxmox/Debian hosts)

-# may warn/fail for those entries until repos are adjusted.
+# If enterprise repos are disabled, `apt update` may warn/fail until repos are adjusted.

 # Fedora / RHEL / Rocky / Alma